An Overview of Endometrial Ablation

 During menstruation, the lining of the uterus – the endometrium – is shed, resulting in various levels of bleeding.
-Some women experience heavy bleeding, or menstruation periods that last longer than normal.
-Many seek treatment to control this, usually beginning with medication.
-If heavy bleeding cannot be controlled with medication, endometrial ablation – the destruction of the lining of the uterus – might be a good alternative.
+Some women in the Plano, Frisco and Dallas, Texas area experience heavy bleeding, or menstruation periods that last longer than normal.
+Many seek heavy period bleeding treatment to control this, usually beginning with medication.
+If heavy bleeding cannot be controlled with medication, endometrial ablation – the destruction of the lining of the uterus – might be a good alternative recommended by the physicians at Women’s Specialists of Plano.
 Although the surgery usually results in stopping menstrual bleeding, some women will experience lighter or shorter periods instead.

 Am I a Candidate for Endometrial Ablation?